-The first step in applying for Financial Aid is to create your Federal Student Aid (FSA) id and complete your Free Application for Federal Student Aid (FAFSA).
+The first step in applying for Financial Aid is to create your Federal Student Aid (FSA) ID and complete your Free Application for Federal Student Aid (FAFSA), please see our tutorials for detailed instructions.
 The FAFSA is used to apply for federal aid programs such as Federal Direct Loans and Federal Pell Grants.
 The State of Minnesota also uses your FAFSA to determine your eligibility for the Minnesota State Grant.
 Other grants and scholarships may also require the completion of the FAFSA.

 The FAFSA collects information about you and your family’s income and assets, your dependency status and other related information.

-If you cannot find the answers to your FAFSA questions here please contact the Financial Aid Department.
+If you cannot find the answers to your FAFSA questions here, or on our tutorial page, please contact the Financial Aid Department.